ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/service-migration-vdc/guide.en-gb.md

 ##### Step 4.8.3.8 Reconfiguration of the Initial IP Block

 > [!warning]
-> This step will result in a service interruption as all traffic will be redirected to the T0 VIP.
+> This step will result in a service interruption as all traffic will be redirected to the T0 VIP (you will no longer be able to use this IP block with VMs on the VM Network portgroup).
 > It is up to you to decide whether you want to point the primary IP block of NSX-V to the NSX-T0 before or after migrating your VMs (see [Step 5.2](#vmotion)).
 >